Azure/azure-sdk-for-python/doc/dev/credscan_process.md

 If CredScan flags something that's not actually a credential or secret, we can suppress the warning to shut off the false alarm.
-CredScan allows you to suppress fake credentials by either suppressing a string value or by suppressing warnings for a whole file.
-Suppressing string values will disable warnings no matter where the string comes up during a scan, but is inefficient and inconvenient for lengthy strings.
-Suppressing warnings in a file is convenient for fake credential files, but strings in that file will still trigger warnings if present in another unsuppressed file.
-Files that contain more than just fake credentials shouldn't be suppressed.
+CredScan allows you to suppress fake credentials by either suppressing a string value or by suppressing warnings for a whole file. **Files that contain more than just fake credentials shouldn't be suppressed.**

 Credential warnings are suppressed in [eng/CredScanSuppression.json][suppression_file].
 Suppressed string values are in the `"placeholder"` list, and suppressed files are in the `"file"` list under `"suppressions"`.

-Ideally, fake credential files -- which contain nothing but fake secrets -- should be suppressed and their fake credentials shouldn't appear in any other files.
-Sanitizers should be used to keep fake credentials out of test recordings when possible.
-String value suppression should be avoided unless the string appears in many files.

 If you have a fake credential flagged by CredScan, try one of the following (listed from most to least preferable):
   - Import and use a suitable credential from a file that's already suppressed in [eng/CredScanSuppression.json][suppression_file].
   - Replace the credential with a string value that's already suppressed in [eng/CredScanSuppression.json][suppression_file].
   - Move the credential into a `fake_credentials.py` file in your package, and add the file path to the list of suppressed files if necessary.
   - Add the credential to the list of suppressed string values.

+Ideally, fake credential files -- which contain nothing but fake secrets -- should be suppressed and their fake credentials shouldn't appear in any other files.
+Sanitizers should be used to keep fake credentials out of test recordings when possible.
+String value suppression should be avoided unless the string appears in many files.

+Suppressing string values will disable warnings no matter where the string comes up during a scan, but is inefficient and inconvenient for lengthy strings.
+Suppressing warnings in a file is convenient for fake credential files, but strings in that file will still trigger warnings if present in another unsuppressed file.

 ## Correct baselined warnings